Possible late and long-term side effects of treatments for rhabdomyosarcoma

-Because more children with rhabdomyosarcoma (RMS) are surviving longer, it is now possible to look at the long-term effects of their treatment.
 It’s important to discuss what these possible effects might be with your child’s medical team before starting treatment.
 Doctors try to limit these potential side effects as much as possible when planning treatment.

-Long-term follow-up care for children
+Long-term follow-up care for children and teens

 To help increase awareness of late effects and improve follow-up care of childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
-These guidelines can help you know what to watch for, what screening tests should be done to look for problems, and how late effects may be treated.
+These guidelines can help you know what to watch for, what screening tests should be done to look for problems, and how late effects can be treated.

-It is very important to discuss possible long-term complications with your child’s health care team, and to make sure there is a plan in place to watch for these problems and treat them, if needed.
+It’s very important to discuss possible long-term complications with your child’s health care team, and to make sure there is a plan in place to watch for these problems and treat them, if needed.
 To learn more, ask your child’s doctors about the COG survivor guidelines.
-You can also download them for free at the CureSearch Web site: www.survivorshipguidelines.org.
+You can also read them on the COG website: www.survivorshipguidelines.org.
 The guidelines are written for health care professionals.
-Patient versions of some of the guidelines available (as “Health Links”) on the site as well, but we urge you to review them with a doctor.
+Patient versions of some of the guidelines are available (as “Health Links”) on the site as well, but we urge you to discuss them with your doctor.

-For more about some of the possible long-term effects of treatment, see our document, Children Diagnosed With Cancer: Late Effects of Cancer Treatment.
+For more about some of the possible long-term effects of treatment, see our document Children Diagnosed With Cancer: Late Effects of Cancer Treatment.

 Keeping good medical records